zaknbur/Reactors/AI_1/face-api/train-face-api.md

     messages = train_person(face_client, person_group_id, name, image.blob)
 ```

-> **NOTE:** The tab at the beginning of the line of code is required.
-Python uses tab levels to identify enclosures, and we want to put the call to `train_person` inside `train`.
-It should be in line with the existing comment.
+> **NOTE:** The spaces at the beginning of the line of code is required.
+Python uses space levels to identify enclosures, and we want to put the call to `train_person` inside `train`.
+It should align with the existing comment.

 We call our `train_person` function by passing in the `face_client`, the ID of our group, and the blob of the image.